 ANDORRA MOTORCYCLE MUSEUM

-The Andorra Motorcycle Museum is a magical place where decades of history are packed into one museum, with some fascinating motorcycles.
+The Andorra Motorcycle Museum is a magical place where decades of history are packed into 654 square metres, with some fascinating motorcycles.
 This museum is a must for all motor enthusiasts and for curious people in general.
 The museum is located in Canillo, in a hall just a few meters away from the car park of Sant Joan de Caselles church.
 Here we offer the highlights of the museum, the features that make it a unique collection of motorcycles.

 A museum where you can feel the history